microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/sqlledger/readme.md

 1. Generate another digest by executing **generatedigest.sql**.
 Save the JSON output (including the {})
 1. Let's verify the ledger just to verify the integrity of the data.
 Edit the script **verifyledger.sql** by substituting the JSON value from **step 10** from the **generatedigest.sql** script (include the brackets inside the quotes).
 Execute the script.
 The **last_verified_block_id** should match the block_id in the digest and in **sys.database_ledger_blocks**.
 I now know the ledger is verified as of the time the digest was captured.
 By using this digest I know that 1) The data is valid based on the time the digest was captured 2) The internal blocks match the current data changes for the update to jay's salary.
 If someone had to fake out the data for the Employees table without doing a T-SQL UPDATE to make the system "think" Jay's current salary was 50,000 more than it really is, the system would have raised an error that hashes of the changes don't match the current data.

-## Demo 2: Using an append-only ledger
+## Exercise 2: Using an append-only ledger

 Now see you can use an append-only ledger to capture application information.
 To ensure we captured what person was responsible for changes even if an application uses an "application login" we can use an append-only ledger table which was created earlier then you ran the script **createauditledger.sql**.

-Use the SQL login bob in these steps unless otherwise specified.
+Use the SQL login **bob** in these steps unless otherwise specified.

 1. Create an append-only ledger table for auditing of the application by executing the script **createauditledger.sql**.
 1. To simulate a user using the application to change someone else's salary **connect to SSMS as the app login** created with the **addlogins.sql** script and execute the script **appchangemaryssalary.sql**
 1. **Logging back in as bob or the local sysadmin login**, look at the ledger by executing the script **viewemployeesledgerhistory.sql**.
 All you can see is that the "app" changed Mary's salary.
 1. Look at the audit ledger by executing the script **getauditledger.sql**.
 This ledger cannot be updated so the app must "log" all operations and the originating user from the app who initiated the operation.
 So I can see from the ledger at the SQL level that the app user changed Mary's salary but the app ledger shows bob was the actual person who used the app to make the change.

-## Demo 3: Protecting Ledger tables from DDL changes.
+## Exercise 3: Protecting Ledger tables from DDL changes

 Let's see how admin trying to change ledger table properties or drop ledger tables

 1. You can also view which tables and columns have been created for SQL Server ledger by executing the script **getledgerobjects.sql**
 1. Admins are restricted from altering certain aspects of a ledger table, removing the ledger history table, and there is a record kept of any dropped ledger table (which you cannot drop).
 See these aspects of ledger by executing the script **admindropledger.sql**
 1. Execute **getledgerobjects.sql** again to see the dropped ledger table.

+## Exercise 4: What does tampering look like?

+Using Azure Data Studio open the T-SQL notebook **ledger.ipynb** and observe the results to see evidence of tampering in a database ledger.